-Availability: Availability—interns must be available to work a total of 20 hours per week.
-Interns must be available to be in the office* (this internship will be a remote position until further notice) at least three days per week, and this should include at least 4 hours on Tuesday mornings.
-Preference will be given to interns who are able to work within the Wilson Center operating hours of 9:00am and 5:30pm Eastern Time, Monday through Thursday.
+Availability: Interns must be available to work a total of 20 hours per week.
+Interns must be available to be in the office atleast three days per week, and this should include at least 4 hours on Tuesday mornings.
+Preference will be given to interns who are able to work within the Wilson Center operating hours of 9:00am and 5:30pm, Monday through Thursday.
 Applicants who are unable to work within the Wilson Center’s operational hours will not be considered.

 Please Note: International students studying in the U.S. are eligible, but they must hold a valid F-1 or J-1 visa and appropriate work authorization.
 All international students must obtain written permission from their Designated School Official or Responsible Officer for visas at their university stating that they are in valid immigration status and eligible to do an internship at the Center.

 The Center is NOT able to sponsor visas for interns.
 If you are an international student not already studying in the U.S. on an F-1 or J-1 visa, then you have to go through a university exchange program or an outside organization (internship placement agency) that will sponsor your visa.
 You MUST have the appropriate visa to apply for this internship.
 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

 Applications are due no later than 23:59 Eastern Time on the following for Fall internships: June 30, 2023.